-In humans, iron deficiency anemia during late fetal and early postnatal periods, affecting more than one billion people world wide, causes persistent cognitive and socio-emotional behavior dysfunction.
-Using animal models of early-life iron deficiency, these researchers investigate molecular mechanisms by which iron regulates neural development.
-One approach is to identify molecular changes at a genome-wide level using next generation sequencing and label-free proteomic technology.
+In humans, iron deficiency anemia during late fetal and early postnatal periods, affecting more than one billion people worldwide, causes persistent cognitive and socio-emotional behavior dysfunction.
+Using animal models of early-life iron deficiency, these researchers found similar impairments in neurocognitive function accompanied by widespread long-term neural gene dysregulation.
+To investigate molecular mechanisms by which iron regulates neural development, these researchers determine changes in gene expression and associated epigenomes at the single cell level using cutting-edge sequencing technologies.
 This approach will likely generate novel and testable hypotheses pertaining to molecular pathways that are persistently altered by early-life iron deficiency in the brain.
-Based on such insight, the reseachers hope to optimize a therapeutic strategy for prevention and treatment of early-life iron deficiency.
+Based on such insights, the researchers hope to optimize therapeutic strategies for prevention and treatment of early-life iron deficiency.